niaid/tbp-cxr-outlier/README.rst

  python -m pip install --upgrade --pre SimpleITK --find-links https://github.com/SimpleITK/SimpleITK/releases/tag/latest

-Other dependencies are conventionally specified in `setup.py` and `requirements.txt` and will be installed as when the wheel is installed.
+Other dependencies are conventionally specified in `setup.py` and `requirements.txt` and therefore installed as dependencies when the wheel is installed.

 Contact